lumigo-io/opentelemetry-python-distro/README.md

 - `input_args`: The positional arguments passed to the function.
 - `input_kwargs`: The keyword arguments passed to the function.
 - `return_value`: The value returned by the function.

-This approach is particularly useful for standalone Python scripts or cron jobs where use of the [OpenTelemetry SDK](https://opentelemetry.io/docs/languages/python/) is not feasible.

 Here's a simple example using the `@lumigo_wrapped` decorator: